bytecodealliance/wasm-micro-runtime/core/iwasm/lib/native-interface/readme.txt

 Attention:
 =======
-Only add files are shared by both wasm application and native runtime into this directory!
+Only add files which are shared by both wasm application and native runtime into this directory!

 The c files are both compiled into the the WASM APP and native runtime.